By Arthur Teboul//Updated /7 min read/How-To

 Does any QuickLook extension support Mermaid diagrams?

-MacMD Viewer ($9.99) is the only macOS QuickLook extension that renders Mermaid diagrams — flowcharts, sequence diagrams, Gantt charts — directly in Finder's preview.
+MacMD Viewer ($19.99 one-time) renders Mermaid diagrams — flowcharts, sequence diagrams, Gantt charts — directly in Finder's QuickLook preview.
 Neither QLMarkdown nor the App Store's Markdown Preview support Mermaid rendering.

 Why doesn't QuickLook show formatted Markdown on my Mac?

 macOS has no built-in Markdown renderer for QuickLook.
-You need to install a third-party extension — QLMarkdown (free), Markdown Preview ($2.99), or MacMD Viewer ($9.99) — and enable it in System Settings > Extensions > QuickLook.
+You need to install a third-party extension — QLMarkdown (free), Markdown Preview ($2.99), or MacMD Viewer ($19.99 one-time) — and enable it in System Settings > Extensions > QuickLook.
 If it still doesn't work, run 'qlmanage -r' in Terminal.

 How do I enable QuickLook extensions on Mac?